 Javier Garay was born and raised in Bell Gardens.
 Beginning his activism during his junior year of high school as a youth member, Javier began developing knowledge of the organization and work through dedicated volunteering.
 Javier’s work with the organization has assisted in identifying his passion for clean air, quality of life, and community.
 Outside of the organization, he is currently a student at the University of California, Irvine studying for a B.A. in Environmental Engineering.
 He enjoys coffee, joking around, and having fun experiences.

-Suzzette Aguirre -Suzette was raised in Huntington Park.
+Suzette Aguirre -Suzette was raised in Huntington Park.
 Growing up with asthma next to the industrious city of Vernon, Suzette became involved with Communities for a Better Environment in high school and has since been involved with environmental justice work.
 She has worked alongside community members in EYCEJ’s La Cosecha Colectiva program and was in the first and second cohorts of the Marina Pando Social Justice Research Collaborative.
-She graduated from CSU Long Beach with a B.S. in Dietetics and Food Administration and is currently a Master of Pulbic Health student at UCLA in the Community Health Sciences department.
-Suzette is dedicated to tackling health inequities by building up low income communities of color.
+She graduated from CSU Long Beach with a B.S. in Dietetics and Food Administration and is currently a Master of Public Health student at UCLA in the Community Health Sciences department.
+Suzette is dedicated to tackling health inequities by building up low-income communities of color.